Tuesday April 30th to

 *Fees are liable to VAT at the standard rate.
 For more information on VAT please see this page.

 To apply for Practitioner VI please click the button below.
-If at this stage you would like to simply register your interest for this programme, please email our office manager Steve by clicking the ‘I am interested’ button.
+If at this stage you would like to simply register your interest for this programme, please email our bookings and administration manager our office by clicking the ‘I am interested’ button.

 If you are accepted onto the programme we will ask you to pay a deposit.
 Payment of the deposit will secure your place on the training.